Whisky Jason at the Walsh Whiskey Distillery in Co. Carlow, Ireland

 A snoot can give you that extra light kick on your food or dish which is needed to let it shine.
 You can modify it by using a honeycomb grid to get an even more direct spotlight with hard edges.
 Or you can use a diffusion gel in front of it to soften the light and to get the falloff softer as well.
 Of course you can combine both methods if needed.
 Read More

-The social media especially Instagram is full of zillion food imagery.
+Social media especially Instagram is full of zillion food imagery.
 So you maybe want to be part of that and start sharing your food photographs but you ask yourself how other food bloggers create these stunning images?
 If so, this post is for you.
 So stay put and follow the reading.
 Read More

 Shooting tethered isn’t technically hard to execute.
 By doing so you get a bunch of new and interesting options for your food photography which will lead to better results.
 Read More